iiag/iiag-legacy/doc/standard.md

 Length
 ------

-Each space in the game world is 2 royal cubits long.
+Each space in the game world is 2 royal cubits (𓇓𓏏𓈖 𓂣 ) long.

 Weight
 ------

-The standard unit of weight is a new kingdom deben.
+The standard unit of weight is a new kingdom deben (𓄲 𓈖 𓊌).
 The new kingdom one is used because it is larger than the old/middle kingdom one.
 This is the displayed value, but the unit specified internally (in config files and the like) is specified in hundredths of deben.

 Time
 ----